-There’s loads of advice on-line about what to do during coronavirus.
-However, Sport England has a new campaign called Join The Movement and they have compiled lots of tips and resources, which you can access via this link:
+There’s loads of advice on-line about how to stay active.
+Sport England’s website is a great place to start and they have compiled lots of tips and resources, which you can access by clicking on the logo below:

-The activity grid in the mayathon app includes all the activities you’d expect to see, such as running, cycling, walking, aerobics etc., so it’s easy to keep track of what you’ve been doing – but we’ve also included a few others that might be useful now that many of us are stuck at home.
+The activity grid in the mayathon app includes everything you’d expect to see, such as running, cycling, walking and aerobics, so it’s easy to keep track of what you’ve been doing.

 If you’re bored of doing circuits or going for a run, and you want to be happy, try dancing!
 Our data shows this is the activity that reports the highest happiness scores.
 To help you, check out the mayathon playlists on Spotify and get dancing.
 And if you’re not feeling shy, post some photos or video on our @mayathonbuddy social feeds.